 Myth #3: My doctor will be upset

 Most doctors welcome other doctors’ opinions.
-The American College of Surgeons says that getting a second opinion before surgery is good medical practice, and doctors shouldn’t be offended when a patient asks for one.
+The American College of Surgeons says that getting a second opinion before surgery is a good medical practice, and doctors shouldn’t be offended when a patient asks for one.

 “You know, this is a big decision for me, and I would like to talk with another expert so that I feel completely confident in our treatment plan”